roldanjr/pomatez-website/contents/roadMap/index.md

     description: Provide some useful summary about user's productivity to have some sense of accomplishments.

   - heading: Time extender
     description: Enable user to extend timer if needed.
-Useful when the user wants to finish the task first before taking break.
+Useful when the user wants to finish the task first before taking up a break.

   - heading: Homebrew installer
     description: Making the app installable via homebrew (cask) makes it easier for some Mac users to install the app on their machine.